 Preventive Measures in Place Suspension of all international flights effective 20th March for 30 days.
 Only Air France and Turkish Airlines serve Madagascar via their weekly cargo flight.
-Cruise ships not allowed in any port Only shops selling essential items remain open and opening hours restricted from 0600hrs to 1200hrs Public markets to open for only three days a week subject to strict SOPs All entertainment venues closed, and all sporting events suspended Trade Facilitation / Business Support Gradual relaxation of lockdown allowing movement and public transportation from 0600-1300 hours Price controls introduced by Government to regulate the prices of essential services and to prevent businessmen from taking advantage of the situation to hike prices Ports are operational while respecting governmental procedures.
+Cruise ships not allowed in any port Extension of the state of health emergency until at least June 2 to curb the spread of coronavirus Entry and exit restrictions are heightened in the regions of Analamanga, Atsinanana, Haute Matsiatra, and Alaotra Mangoro, which are COVID-19 clusters Gatherings of more than 50 people are prohibited A night curfew of 2100-0400 is in place All land, sea, and air borders remain closed.
+Cargo and humanitarian flights are permitted Mandatory wearing of facemasks in public Public markets to open for only three days a week subject to strict SOPs 14-day quarantine mandatory for individuals who have had possible exposure to COVID-19; travel limited to essential services and work All entertainment venues closed, and all sporting events suspended Trade Facilitation / Business Support Gradual relaxation of lockdown allowing movement and public transportation from 0600-1300 hours Price controls introduced by Government to regulate the prices of essential services and to prevent businessmen from taking advantage of the situation to hike prices Ports are operational while respecting governmental procedures.
 Major problems experienced on Mauritius trans shipments and connections.
 Customs offices Tamatave and Antananarivo will ensure maximum service with minimum contact.
 However, humanitarian aid, pharmaceuticals and basic necessities will be given priority.
-Temporary suspension of all exports of drugs and other health products Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs.
-Secrétaire général du Ministère des Affaires Étrangères 1, rue Andriamifidy, Anosy ANTANANARIVO 101 Madagascar Tél: +261 34 49 555 89 / +261 34 66 635 44 Courriel : sg.mae.gov@gmail.com; rthm12@yahoo.fr; Director of the COMESA- Tripartite Department Directorate of Regional Integration Ministry of Foreign Affairs Tel.: +261 34 39 388 95, +261 34 66 635 86 Email: dcrmae2019@gmail.com; mbola.andriana@gmail.com mar.rabi@yahoo.fr
+Temporary suspension of all exports of drugs and other health products

+Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs.
+Secrétaire général du Ministère des Affaires Étrangères 1, rue Andriamifidy, Anosy

+, ANTANANARIVO 101

+Madagascar

+Tél: +261 34 49 555 89 / +261 34 66 635 44

+Courriel : sg.mae.gov@gmail.com;

+rthm12@yahoo.fr; Director of the COMESA-

+Tripartite Department Directorate of

+Regional Integration

+Ministry of Foreign Affairs

+Tel.: +261 34 39 388 95, +261 34 66 635 86 Email: dcrmae2019@gmail.com; mbola.andriana@gmail.çom mar.rabi@yahoo.fr